IndustryOutsider is supported by its readers. When you purchase through links on the site, we may earn an affiliate commission. Read more here.

 The sum of the parts

-With all these parts installed, the KelTec CP33 is still ugly as sin (in my opinion).
+With all these parts installed, the KelTec CP33 is still not an attractive pistol (in my opinion).
 But the shiny red bits make a noticeable difference in how it handles.
+And I’ll take function over form any day.
 As mentioned, it points naturally with both thumbs forward, although the factory safety placement doesn’t put the right thumb in the ideal location.
 It’s still a bit far back, but I can get a much better grip now, and it’s not like recoil is a concern.
 The trigger, which wasn’t terrible, feels more positive and my finger placement is probably more consistent too.
 And the magazine bumpers help with those infrequent reloads.
 Not that I would need to strip a magazine quickly, but the plastic mags in the plastic body aren’t built for speed.
 Overall, the TandemKross “Everything Kit” for the KelTec CP33 makes it a more formidable competition pistol.
 Or a much more fun plinker.
 Now if only there was a way to improve the aesthetics…

 As always, I’d like to thank TandemKross for providing their quality, American-made parts for my testing and evaluation.
 Without exception, it’s fun to see a gun go from good to great with a few simple additions.
 Whether for competition or fun, they’ve got the parts to make our favorite firearms perform their best.